Comcx/Nona/README.md

 ## Getting Started!

-Nona only support `Windows 64bits` platform right now.
+Nona only support `Windows 64bits` and `Linux 64bits` platform right now.

 Jump to the directory where Nona-x.x.exe lies,
 input command: `.\Nona-0.8.6.exe` or just double click the EXE file